Skip to content

 I am he, I am he who will sustain you.

-She felt one lone tear trickle down her cheek, and then the floodgates opened.
-Her name was Concern and she knew where her hope would cling.
+She felt one lone tear trickle down her cheek—then the floodgates opened.
+Her name was Concern, and she knew where to cling for hope.

 ~~~~~~